-Revealing: In the film's first scene, as Clark and Russ Griswold make a left hand turn to pull into the used car lot in Chicago, the upper quarter of the screen shows mountains and palm trees in the background, which is an impossibility for Chicago.
+Revealing mistake: In the film's first scene, as Clark and Russ Griswold make a left hand turn to pull into the used car lot in Chicago, the upper quarter of the screen shows mountains and palm trees in the background, which is an impossibility for Chicago.
 I believe the nearest mountain range to Chicago is in Arkansas and the nearest palm trees reside in Louisiana.
 (This scene was filmed in California, which explains the mountains and palm trees, BUT nonetheless a mistake.)

 Factual error: During the St. Louis part, they show the Griswolds crossing the bridge into Missouri and *then* getting lost in what they title "East St. Louis."
 East St. Louis is actually in Illinois, so they would have encountered it before crossing the bridge.
 This has apparently been corrected in the video version.

-Other: During the scene when Clark is driving his family through the "rough part" of town in St. Louis, Clark asks his children if they are noticing all of the plight.
+Other mistake: During the scene when Clark is driving his family through the "rough part" of town in St. Louis, Clark asks his children if they are noticing all of the plight.
 Clark then makes the comment, "This will just make us appreciate what we have."
 A gunshot and a scream is heard, and Clark exclaims, "Roll 'em up!"
 A window is visible on Ellen's side of the car as she is rolling her window, up .
 But, there is no window on Clark's side of the car.
 Clark goes through the motions of rolling up his window, but .
 In actuality, he is rolling up nothing.
 Chevy Chase mentioned this during the cast commentary for the film.
+(00:13:50)

-Continuity: At the beginning of the movie, when Clark says he's not falling for the salesman tricks, Clark and Rusty start to walk back to their old car.
+Continuity mistake: At the beginning of the movie, when Clark says he's not falling for the salesman tricks, Clark and Rusty start to walk back to their old car.
 Before the next shot, you can see Rusty walk past the back of the car and almost make the turn to the passenger side of the car.
 In the next shot, you see Clark trying to open the door while Rusty just starts walking up to the driver side of the car.

-Continuity: When Christy Brinkley appears in the Ferrari and Beverly D'Angelo is asleep in the car, Beverly's head is facing towards Chevy Chase.
+Continuity mistake: When Christy Brinkley appears in the Ferrari and Beverly D'Angelo is asleep in the car, Beverly's head is facing towards Chevy Chase.
 When they go to a shot of Chevy, Beverly's head is facing the other way.
 This continues back and forth throughout the entire scene, although she moves some.